-The coastline from Trigg to Sorrento beach is one of my favourite strips of coast in the world.
+The coastline from Trigg to Sorrento boasts some of the best beaches in Perth.

 No easy feat I know, but there are myriad little sandy coves and bays tucked beneath the limestone cliffs waiting to be explored.
 The coves provide shelter from the seabreeze and are the next best thing to a visit to Rottnest Island.

-The crystal clear waters, reefs and islands of the Marmion Marine Park also makes this one of the best snorkelling spots in Perth.
-There are endless possibilities for a swim in the sheltered lagoons along this strip, but our favourite is Watermans beach.
+The crystal clear waters, reefs and islands of the Marmion Marine Park also makes this one of the best Perth snorkelling spots.
+There are endless possibilities for a swim in the sheltered lagoons along this strip, but our favourite is Waterman’s beach.
 Honourable mention goes to Mettams Pool down the road.

 On the south side of these rocks you have Trigg Beach, one of Perth’s best-surfing beach.
 North of the limestone rocks, you have this slice of paradise that will make you feel like you’re miles away from the city.
-If you’re with a furry friend, there’s an equally spectacular dog beach at the next bay.
+If you’re with a furry friend, there’s an equally spectacular Perth dog beach at the next bay.

-One of the nicest beaches in Perth is South Beach.
-South Beach in Fremantle is the perfect spot for a dip in the sea and soaking up a slice of Fremantle at the same time.
+For one of the best beaches near Fremantle, look no further than South Beach.
+South Beach is the perfect spot for a dip in the sea and soaking up a slice of Fremantle at the same time.
 We love swimming to the pontoon and drying off on the green shady grass at the adjacent park.

 The wooden jetty at Woodman Point gives this nook in Perth’s south an extra appeal.
 Loved by kids, fishermen and the resident Pelicans, this is a lovely spot to linger for the whole day.

 Perth beaches don’t come more picture-perfect than Mullaloo beach.
-On a calm, windless day this stretch of coastline is perfect for a morning swim and the calm clear waters make it family friendly.
-In the afternoon when the seabreeze starts to blow Perth beaches transform into ideal kitesurfing spots.
+On a calm, windless day this stretch of Perth coastline is perfect for a morning swim and the calm clear waters make it one of the most family-friendly beaches in Perth.

-No list of Perth beaches would be complete without a mention of Perth’s most iconic beach – Cottesloe.
+No list of Perth beaches would be complete without a mention of Perth’s most iconic beach – Cottesloe beach.